largestgithubuseronearth/addwater/README.md

 # addwater

-An app to automatically download and update the GNOME style theme for Firefox made my Rafael Mardojai (link).
+An app to automatically download and update the GNOME style theme for Firefox made by Rafael Mardojai (link).

 MINIMUM FEATURES:
 * Check for new releases of the firefox theme